“Those who have ears to hear, listen to the words I now say.

 As Day Star realised his thoughts and plans had been laid bare before the whole Council, anger began to form within him and his light grew dim.
 The Council gasped, shocked at this revelation of his heart and Elohim’s throne guardians drew their fiery swords, hovering wingtip to wingtip between the two thrones.
 Seeing the darkness exude from Day Star, his personal cherub stepped away in horror.

 In a blinding rage, Day Star rose from his throne and flew to attack Elohim.
 He clashed with the guardians who fought back, holding their line.

 “Enough!” said Elohim.
 “Forge chains for him and cast him down to the earth, to the underworld!
 No more shall Day Star walk amongst my Divine Council.
 No more shall he ascend my holy mountain and enter my Timeless Halls!”

-Day Star’s guardian cherub stepped forward holding gleaming chains, and as the other seraphim held him, he was bound and led out from the midst of the Council.
+One of the seraphim stepped forward holding gleaming chains, and as the other seraphim held him, he was bound and led out from the midst of the Council.

-The cherub took Day Star to the edge of the mountain and cast him down from its heights.
+The seraphim took Day Star to the edge of the mountain and cast him down from its heights.
 As he fell, purest anger formed deep within him and burned brightly.
 Like lightning, he fell and burned, his glory turning to ash.